 Given the multi-owner characteristic of this EIP, SBTs will be able to bind to multiple accounts, providing a potential solution to the issue.

-Multi-owner SBTs can also be issued to a contract account that implements a multi-signature functionality (As recommended in EIP-4973).
+Multi-owner SBTs can also be issued to a contract account that implements a multi-signature functionality (As recommended in ERC-4973).

 The multi-token functionality permits the implementation of multiple token types in the same contract.
 Furthermore, all emitted tokens are stored in the same contract, preventing redundant bytecode from being deployed to the blockchain.
 It also facilitates transfer to token issuers, since all issued tokens are stored and can be accessed under the same contract address.